Child & Teen Anxiety Therapy in Centennial, CO

 Helping Anxious, High-Achieving, and Overwhelmed Kids Feel More in Control

-Get stuck in perfectionism or fear of making mistakes
+Gets stuck in perfectionism or fear of mistakes

-The good news: Anxiety is highly treatable with the right support.
+The good news: Anxiety is highly treatable, and with the right support, your child can learn to feel more in control, not controlled by anxiety.
 As a Certified Synergetic Play Therapist in Centennial, CO, I specialize in working with children and teens who experience anxiety, emotional overwhelm, and internalized stress.

 This includes kids who: